01 of 14

 2 Needle Right Angle Weave Step 1

-To get started with 2 needle RAW, pick up four beads and slide them to the center of your thread.
-Some people recommend picking up 2 beads with 1 needle, 1 bead with the second needle, then stringing one more to get used to the pattern you will eventually be using.
-That seems unnecessarily complex–just know that you only pick up 4 beads for the first stitch.
+To get started with two-needle RAW, pick up four beads and slide them to the center of your thread.
+Some people recommend picking up two beads with one needle, one bead with the second needle, then stringing one more to get used to the pattern you will eventually be using.
+That seems unnecessarily complex–just know that you only pick up four beads for the first stitch.

 04 of 14